jwills/de4ml/join-service/README.md

 as to eliminate the classes of failures that they ran into most often.

 This repo provides a simple (but still interesting and educational!) implementation of the _join service_ described in the paper.
+Contextual bandits are online, learning systems - they dont just take in requests to make decisions, they take in feedback that alters the decisions they make in the future.
+The join service has the responsibility of delaying feedback to a standard time window (10s, in this example).
+This ensures the system doesnt suffer from bias due to variations in how long it takes for the feedback on the consequences of the action to arrive.
+It also sets an upper bound after which positive/negative feedback is ignored by the online learning component.

-The purpose of the join service is to implement the *Log* component of the *Explore-Log-Learn-Deploy* system for contextual bandits; specifically, the join service needs to do the following:
+Specifically, the join service needs to implement the following spec:

-1. Capture a specific _decision_ that was made by the contextual bandit service, including
+1. Capture a _decision_ that was made by the contextual bandit service, including
 a) the action the bandit decided to take, b) the probability of the chosen action being selected within the bandit's explore-exploit tradeoff model, and c) the context (a.k.a., features) that the bandit had access to when it was making this decision.